poopipe/shed/README.md

 * Supports _n_ textures (I have no idea how many)
 * Supports #include statements.
 These load from libglsl folder - a number are supplied

-### How you do it
-1. Launch shed with the path to an existing file or with a new filename (it will create a basic fragment shader for you in this case)
-2. Open your favourite text editor, modify the fragment shader and save the file
-3. Marvel at your creation

 ### What is currently broken:
-* textures are not handled during shader reload,  this means adding/removing/changing paths does not hotload
+* Texture samplers are not handled during shader reload, you must restart shed if you add or modify Texture Samplers
-* you must make use of v_uv in your fragment shader somewhere. if you don't need it for anything, you can stuff it into the out_color alpha since that has no effect. eg.
+* you must make use of v_uv in your fragment shader somewhere.
+If you don't need it for anything, you can stuff it into the out_color alpha since that has no effect.\
+eg.
 ```
 out_color = vec4(1.0, 1.0, 1.0, v_uv.x);
 ```